 - Bananas (potassium, potassium)

-- Blueberries (number 1 when it comes to antioxidant power)
+- Blueberries (a very big deal when it comes to antioxidant power)

 - Cantaloupe (very low cal; loads of beta-carotene)